pluginkollektiv/antispam-bee/readme.txt

 == Upgrade Notice ==

 = 2.7.1 =
-Please flush your cache, after you have updated.
+This update changes the actual markup of your comment fields.
+Please make sure that you flush your caches after the plugin was updated!

 ## Screenshots ##
 1. Antispam Bee settings